daiolupo/project-journal/journal.md

 ### What I completed today

 - I completed the authorization for the admin user.
+- I also completed sending the images of mothers for the testimony page to the front-end developer.

 ### Any issues preventing you from progressing